Q&A: The badger cull

-Most of the shooting is likely to be carried out at dusk or at night, since the animals are largely nocturnal.
-There are two main methods used to shoot badgers: The first involves searching over an area with a spotlight and rifle; the second entails placing bait at a fixed point, then lying in wait for the badger.
+Most of the shooting was thought to have been carried out at dusk or at night, since the animals are largely nocturnal.
+There are two main methods used to shoot badgers: searching over an area with a spotlight and rifle; or placing bait at a fixed point, then lying in wait for the badger.

-To comply with humane standards, the person using the firearm must endeavour to kill the animal quickly with the first shot.
-As such, they must be able to accurately locate the heart-lung area on the badger's body and be confident of a "clean" kill up to a range of 50-70m.
+To comply with humane standards, the person using the firearm must try to kill the animal quickly with the first shot.
+This means being able to locate the heart-lung area of the badger's body and be confident of a "clean" kill up to a range of 50-70m.

-But there are inherent problems in shooting the animals at distance in the dark.
-Coloured filters can be used with spotlights in order to reduce a badger's awareness of the spotlight, allowing teams to approach more closely, or take more time on a shot.
+But there are problems in shooting animals at distance in the dark.
+Coloured filters can be used with spotlights to reduce a badger's awareness of the spotlight, allowing teams to approach more closely, or take more time on a shot.
 But they also reduce visibility for the shooter.
 Night vision sights can be used if certain conditions are met.

 Officials accept that second shots may sometimes be necessary.
-Though it makes sense to select a site near a badger sett, the shooting must not take place so close to the entrance (at least 30m away) that a wounded badger could quickly retreat inside before a follow-up shot could be taken.
+Though it is practical to select a site near a badger sett, the shooting must not take place so close to the entrance (at least 30m away) that a wounded badger can retreat inside before a follow-up shot can be taken.

 Q: What is happening in Wales, Scotland and Northern Ireland?

 A: Scotland is classified as free of TB.
 The Welsh Assembly Government has chosen to vaccinate badgers, with trials underway in North Pembrokeshire.